ology/Mojo-Auth-Example/README.md

 Postgres instructions:

-> Fix the user and password in dbic.yaml
+> Fix the dsn, user and password in dbic.yaml

 > createdb auth